2025/6

 • x.

-The Squad (div)
+The Squad (wip)

 By August 1st, City had nn contracted professionals, including x.
+A further nn players were out on loan.

 x